-There is currently no Deferred Tax Assets.
-The reduction in Deferred Tax Asset under SII relates to Solvency II adjustments made to assets and liabilities out of which £6.3m relates to deferred tax reduction in the insurance companies and £2.8m relates to non insurance companies of the group including deconsolidation of participations.
+There is currently no Deferred Tax Asset.
+The reduction in Deferred Tax Asset under SII relates to Solvency II adjustments made to assets and liabilities all relates to deferred tax reduction in the insurance companies.

 The adjustments at the year-end resulted in an overall increase in the tax base of net assets within those fully consolidated entities and therefore a deferred tax liability has been recognised at the appropriate rate.